ServiceStackApps/HelloMobile/README.md

 The Android example is contained in the [Client.Android.Pcl](https://github.com/ServiceStack/Hello/tree/master/src/Client.Android.Pcl) project.

-Xamarin.Android makes creating Android applicaitons with C# pretty trivial in which you can visually design the UI from within VS.NET using the in-built visual designer.
-The worst part about developing for Android are the very slow turn around times or running your application through the Android emulators.
+Xamarin.Android makes creating Android applicaitons with C# pretty trivial where you can visually design the UI from within VS.NET using the in-built visual designer.
+The worst part about developing for Android is the very slow turn around times when running your application through the Android emulators.
 For this reason I recommend configuring and doing most of your development with the much faster
 [x86 Emulator](http://docs.xamarin.com/guides/android/deployment,_testing,_and_metrics/configuring_the_x86_emulator/).

-Xamarin's [Getting Started tutorial](http://docs.xamarin.com/guides/android/getting_started/hello,_world/) provides a great walkthrough and covering the concepts required in creating a simple Android app.
+Xamarin's [Getting Started tutorial](http://docs.xamarin.com/guides/android/getting_started/hello,_world/) provides a great walkthrough and overview of the concepts required in creating a simple Android app.

-For our simple Hello World example it's simply a matter of:
+To creat our simple Hello World example, it as just a matter of:

+  1. Creating a new **Android Application** project
-  1. Double-clicking `Resources\Layout\Main.axml` to bring up the visual designer
+  2. Double-clicking `Resources\Layout\Main.axml` to bring up the visual designer
-  2. Dragging the Label (TextView), TextBox (EditText) and Button Widgets onto the canvas
+  3. Dragging the Label (TextView), TextBox (EditText) and Button Widgets onto the canvas to creat the UI
-  3. Providing an id for each widget, e.g in the format `@+id/txtName`
+  4. Providing an id for each widget, e.g in the format `@+id/txtName`

-After building the project the id's are materialized into C# constants in the `Resource.Id.*` nested classes which you can use in the custom `Activity.OnCreate()` method in your [Activity1.cs](https://github.com/ServiceStack/Hello/blob/master/src/Client.Android.Pcl/Activity1.cs) to access the UI controls, e.g:
+After building the project the id's are materialized into C# constants, available in the `Resource.Id.*` nested classes which you can use in the custom `Activity.OnCreate()` method in your [Activity1.cs](https://github.com/ServiceStack/Hello/blob/master/src/Client.Android.Pcl/Activity1.cs) to access the UI controls, e.g: